xendk/dce/README.md

 Options:
--c, --container SERVICE     use the container of the specified service
-                            ignores the .dce_container file for this command -v, --verbose               print exec'ed command
+-c, --container SERVICE     use the container of the specified service replaces the selected container in the .dce_container -v, --verbose               print exec'ed command
--h, --help                  print this help and exit
+-?, --print-service         print the service saved -h, --help                  print this help and exit
 ```